 The December Convocation is a formal recognition ceremony honoring students who complete their degree requirements in December.
 Featuring an academic procession, a keynote speaker and much picture taking, this event is usually held the last Friday before finals in the fall semester.

 This is a semi-formal dinner-dance held the evening of the December Convocation.
-Sponsored by the student government and hosted by a team of student managers, the program includes fine food, student recognition, music and dancing.
+Sponsored by the student government (USA) and hosted by a team of student leaders, the program includes fine food, student recognition, music and dancing.

 Spring Awards Banquet

 An annual event since 1913, this is a special occasion for the entire College.
-Planned and hosted by a team of student managers, the evening program includes student and guest speakers, recognition of students, faculty and staff for excellence in academics and service, and installation of new student government officers.
-This semi-formal affair includes dinner, music and dancing, and is usually held on Saturday, April 21 at 6pm in the Drumlins Country Club.
+Planned and hosted by a team of student leaders, the evening program includes student and guest speakers, recognition of students, faculty and staff for excellence in academics and service, and installation of new student government officers.
+This semi-formal affair includes dinner, music and dancing, and is held on Saturday, April 18th at 6pm at the Drumlins Country Club.

-The LEAD Series offers four workshops which provide opportunities for students to explore their own leadership style and skills.
-Regardless of your chosen career path there WILL be occasions in which the skills discussed in these sessions will be required.
+The LEAD Series offers a one-day workshop which provide opportunities for students to explore their own leadership style and skills.
+Regardless of your chosen career path there WILL be occasions in which the skills discussed in this session will be required.
 The LEAD Series is an interactive, practical leadership development opportunity for all ESF students.
-So, how do you participate?
-LEAD is offered each semester and runs for four consecutive weeks (one evening per week).
-Each session is just over an hour in length.
-Just show up...potential in hand!
-Note: anyone who attends all four meetings will receive a special recognition for their achievement (free gift!).
-Hope to see you at LEAD!
+This year it will be held on Sunday, April 12th in the Gateway Center.

 Ice Cream Socials